wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/FAQ.md

 **Question**: *Can Computer Vision be used locally without an internet connection?*

-**Answer**:We currently do not offer a on premise or local solution.
+**Answer**: We currently do not offer a on premise or local solution.

 -----